-The Environment Agency have raised an objection to the proposed development due to insufficient information.
-No details of existing or proposed discharge rates are provided.
-The FRA does not include any information as to how the risk of flooding from overland flow is to be managed, during severe rainfall events when the site's surface water drainage system will be surcharged.
-The FRA does not contain any information on existing flows in this culvert and no assessment of the flood risks associated with the proposed diversion.
-It is hoped that these matters will be resolved and Members will be updated accordingly.
+The Environment Agency have raised a holding objection to the proposed development due to insufficient information.
+The revised FRA (Revision A) does not contain any information on existing flows in this culvert and no assessment of the flood risks associated with the proposed diversion.
+An additional report has been provided and it is hoped that these matters will be resolved and Members will be updated accordingly.